 By Ian Rhoades, Senior Associate

-Sharon Merrill provides best-in-class investor relations advice, including strategic counsel and implementation of ESG programs.
+Is your IR program in need of a recharge?
+Do you feel Wall Street is having difficulty giving you credit where credit is due?
+With more than three decades of experience, Sharon Merrill can help you plan and deliver a best-in-class investor relations program.
 Click here for an overview of our investor relations service offerings or fill out the form below for a complimentary consultation.